Circuit in the Brain Linked to Impulsive Eating Discovered

 “Activating this specific pathway of MCH neurons increased impulsive behavior without affecting normal eating for caloric need or motivation to consume delicious food,” said Noble.

 The researchers expressed the hope that the findings could contribute to the development of remedies for overeating.
-Such interventions may help greatly in checking food craving to inhibit weight gain or promote weight loss.
+Such interventions may help greatly in checking food cravings to inhibit weight gain or promote weight loss.

 References